Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways.md

 ### Configure AWS Transit Gateway and VPC Routing Tables

-To properly route traffic between your AWS VPCs and Kong Dedicated Cloud Gateways (DCGWs) via AWS Transit Gateway, additional routing steps are required:
+To properly route traffic between your AWS VPCs and Kong Dedicated Cloud Gateways (DCGW) via AWS Transit Gateway, additional routing steps are required:

 1. From your AWS Console, navigate to **VPC > Transit Gateways**.
 1. Select your transit gateway, then select **Transit Gateway Attachments**.